rzzzwilson/morse/morse_trainer/README.rst

 The selection of characters will allow one or more  groups, with the user being allowed to choose a sub-set of a group.

+The *grid_select.py* file contains the code for this.

 Sending Selection
 -----------------